MithrilJS/mithril.js/docs/getting-started.md

 }
 ```

-The difference, aside from the cosmetic avoidance of anonymous functions, is that the `m.withAttr` idiom also takes care of catching the correct even target and selecting the appropriate source of the data - i.e. whether it should come from a javascript property or from `DOMElement::getAttribute()`
+The difference, aside from the cosmetic avoidance of anonymous functions, is that the `m.withAttr` idiom also takes care of catching the correct event target and selecting the appropriate source of the data - i.e. whether it should come from a javascript property or from `DOMElement::getAttribute()`

 ---